Skip to Main Content

 The process is similar to what you’d do when installing a glass tile backsplash.
 You can use sanded grout, however, as ceramic tile does not scratch as easily as glass.

-How much does it cost to install a backsplash?
+How much does it cost to install a backsplash in Canada?